lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 # Acknowledgments

-We would like to thank Russ Housley, Thomas Fossati, Watson Ladd, Ionut Mihalcea and Carl Wallace for their review comments.
+We would like to thank Russ Housley, Thomas Fossati, Watson Ladd, Ionut Mihalcea, Carl Wallace, and Michael StJohns for their review comments.